Developing family-centered policy grounded in listening

 Our Approach

 Central to all work the New Practice Lab does is directly hearing from families about their real experiences.
-In our partnerships with states, teams listen to families about how they have been impacted by policies and benefit delivery processes.
-We also listen to families about their actual experiences with policies and benefit delivery through our partnerships with state governments.
-And work with governments to make their programs, policies, call centers and forms all work better for real people.
+In our partnerships with states, teams listen to families about how they have been impacted by policies and benefit delivery processes - working with governments to make their programs, policies, call centers and forms all work better for real people.

-We have also been running the Thriving Families initiative, a multiyear research effort directly engaging economically excluded families with young children to deepen our understanding of the evolving challenges through a holistic view.
-We start, in-person, in conversation with families about the challenges they face today and how they would start to design their ideal supports.
+We have also been running the Thriving Families initiative, a multi-year qualitative research effort directly engaging economically excluded families with young children to deepen our understanding of the evolving challenges through a holistic view.
+We start in-person, in conversation with families about the challenges they face today and how they would design their ideal supports.
 We stay connected for 18 months via weekly digital messages (in English or Spanish) with prompting questions about a wide range of topics.
-These conversations shape our thinking on what matters to families.

-The New Practice Lab is launching an iterative family-centered policy discovery process of listening, research, and policy development, beginning in the Summer of 2025 and carrying into 2026, that builds on our learnings from the Thriving Families initiative.
+This year, the New Practice Lab launched an iterative family-centered policy discovery process of listening, research, and policy development to build on our learnings from the Thriving Families initiative.

 Understand what matters to economically excluded families with young children, what challenges they face, and what they need to thrive.